 Faster recovery and return to everyday life

-With support and encouragement from our care team and your family, we believe that a more aggressive recovery process can lead to a shorter recovery time.
-Most transplant patients leave our hospital within seven to 10 days after the transplant (compared to the national average of two or more weeks).
+With support and encouragement from our care team and your family, we believe that a more aggressive recovery process can lead to a shorter recovery time for your child.
+Heart transplant patients leave our hospital within seven to 10 days after the transplant (compared to the national average of two or more weeks).
 We also help provide emotional support as your child returns to school, sports, extracurricular activities and daily living.

 Get answers to your questions about heart transplant at Children’s Hospital Colorado.